-The ImPACT test is required during fall pre-season for all incoming Grade 9 students and students new to the Upper School.
-The test will be repeated every two years for all US students.
+The AXON test is required for all students entering Grade 7 through Grade 12.
+The test will be repeated every year.
 There is an opt-out clause for parents, which needs to be signed before fall pre-season begins.

-The Head Athletic Trainer will keep all the ImPACT data and information related to US students who have been diagnosed with concussions.
+The Head Athletic Trainer will keep all the AXON data and information related to students who have been diagnosed with concussions.